 Identify and organize your Akeyless Vault items.
 You can assign the same tag to resources from different folders to indicate that these items are related.
 You can also use tags via API to enhance automation.

-Akeyless customers with an extensive number of secrets are using tags to designate certain items in the Akeyless Vault, as personal favorites across multiple folders, sharing commonly used secrets between different team members, for projects currently in works.
+Akeyless customers with an extensive number of secrets can use tags to designate certain items within Akeyless Vault, as personal favorites across multiple folders, sharing commonly used secrets between different team members, for projects currently in works.